Inspector's Functions and Powers

 - investigate any aspect of the ICACs operations or any conduct of ICAC officers;

 - has full access to the records of the ICAC and may take or have copies made of any of them;

 - require ICAC officers to produce documents or attend before him to answer questions;

 - investigate and assess complaints about the ICAC or its officers;

 - refer matters concerning the ICAC or its officers to other public authorities or public officials for consideration or action; and

 - recommend disciplinary action or criminal prosecution against ICAC officers.

-Section 57D provides that the Inspector may hold inquiries as a Royal Commissioner.
-This means that he can compel witnesses to give evidence and that, for the purposes of any inquiry conducted as a Royal Commissioner, the Inspector has the powers, authorities, protections and immunities conferred on a commissioner by the Royal Commissions Act 1923.
+Section 57D provides that the Inspector may hold inquiries and if he does, has the same powers as a Commissioner appointed under the Royal Commissions Act 1923.
+The practical consequences of this is that the Inspector can compel witnesses to give evidence and that, for the purposes of any inquiry has the powers, authorities, protections and immunities conferred on a commissioner by the Royal Commissions Act 1923.

-Section 57E provides that the Inspector can employ staff under the Public Sector Employment and Management Act 2002 or as consultants.
+Section 57E provides that the Inspector can employ staff under the Government Sector Employment Act 2013 or as consultants.
 The Inspector can also arrange for the use of staff from the ICAC, any government department or a local or public authority.